Earth and Space Science Educators of New Zealand ESSENZ

 Nau mai, haere mai ki te pae tukutuku a Ngā Kaiwhakaako Pūtaiao ā-Papa, ā-Rangi o Aotearoa

-Mairi Borthwick is the President of ESSENZ.
-The contact details for Mairi and the rest of the ESSENZ executive committee members, plus the regional representatives, can be found here.
+Mairi Borthwick is the President of ESSENZ and the contact details for Mairi and the rest of the ESSENZ executive committee members, plus our regional representatives, can be found here.

 Our aim is to make sure that ESS is well resourced, now and in the future, and that help is available throughout New Zealand.
-See below for the links to the help that ESSENZ provides and the webinars that we will be recording and posting on a range of topics.
+See below for the links to the help that ESSENZ provides and the webinars that we have recorded and posted on a range of topics.

-We would like all ESS teachers (no matter how few or many standards you teach) to become members of ESSENZ.
-Please fill in the form at this link: membership form
+We would like all ESS teachers (no matter how few or many ESS standards you teach) to become members of ESSENZ.
+Please fill in the form at this link: membership form 2023.

 For all inquires please contact us at admin@earthspacescience.org.nz.